lelandg/Raspberry-Pi-Security-Camera/README.md

   * No limit to connection time!
   * While connected to the live camera, the notification features are turned off.
 (This is to save on resources more than a lack of the Raspberry Pi, which is fully capable of doing everything simultaneously.
   * Only people configured (in the Python script) are allowed to connect
+  * Works with a Raspberry Pi camera module (AKA "RaspiCam") *OR* a USB webcam!
+Preferably one that has hardware H2.64 compression.

 **Requirements**